 In this article

-Metformin improves the body’s insulin sensitivity and reduces the amount of blood glucose produced by the liver.
+Drinking too much alcohol while taking Metformin can lead to metformin-associated lactic acidosis, which can be life-threatening.
+Metformin also improves the body’s insulin sensitivity and reduces the amount of blood glucose produced by the liver.
+Meanwhile, alcohol affects the liver.

-If you’re planning to drink while taking Metformin, keep your drinks to a minimum.
+If you plan to drink while taking Metformin, keep your drinks to a minimum.
 It’s recommended to have a maximum of one drink for women and two for men.

 Here’s a guide to help you understand what one drink equates to: